Neurophysiology of Avoidant Attachment in Adults and the Capacity for Change

 BUT...

-Capacity for Change: While neurophysiological patterns are robust, evidence suggests that attachment-related behaviors and mental health outcomes can be influenced by interventions, life experiences, and relationships, though direct evidence for neuroplasticity in avoidant attachment is limited in the current literature (Zhang et al., 2022; Zhang et al., 2018; Mikulincer, 1998).
+While neurophysiological patterns are robust, evidence suggests that attachment-related behaviors and mental health outcomes can be influenced by interventions, life experiences, and relationships (Zhang et al., 2022; Zhang et al., 2018; Mikulincer, 1998).

 The good news is that anxious and avoidant attachment isn’t fixed forever.

 To sum up; avoidant attachment is deeply rooted in the brain and body, which can make connection and closeness feel harder.
-But it’s not set in stone, with the right support and experiences, change is possible.
+But it’s not set in stone and with the right support and experiences, change is possible.

 References